MicrosoftDocs/windows-itpro-docs/windows/keep-secure/protect-enterprise-data-using-edp.md

 -   Helping to maintain the ownership and control of your enterprise data.

--   Help control apps that aren’t enterprise aware.
+-   Helping control the network and data access and data sharing for apps that aren’t enterprise aware.

 ### EDP-protection modes
 You can set EDP to 1 of 4 protection and management modes: